imritik/Tek_systems/Readme.md

 5.Run python manage.py runserver IP

-6.Copy and Paste the url into your browser.
+6.Copy and Paste the url into your browser and visit /home.

 <b>Notes:</b>
 <ul>